chammerq/PopProViz/README.md

 ## Difference in proportions
-Starting with the assumption that  q<sub>i</sub> is  binomial  distributed, then the estimate for the proportion is:
+Starting with the assumption that  q<sub>i</sub> is  binomially  distributed, then the estimate for the proportion is:

 <img src="https://render.githubusercontent.com/render/math?math=P_i = \frac{q_i}{p_i}">